Charged Higgs Observability via Charged Higgs Pair Production at Future Lepton Collider: Results and discussion

 \subsection{Signal Significance}

-To examine the observability of charged higgs boson at a linear collider, signal significance is studied for different charged higgs mass hypothesis.
-Signal to background ratio, total efficiency is computed and signal significance is calculated for integrated luminosity at $100 fb^{-1}$, $500 fb^{-1}$,$ 1000 fb^{-1}$ and $ 5000fb^{-1} $ and results are presented in table \ref{tab:10}, table \ref{tab:11}, table \ref{tab:10z} and table \ref{tab:10zb} respectively.
-Results show that signal significance is greater than one for all selected benchmark points even at 100 fb$^{-1}$, which further increases for higher integrated luminosities.
+To examine the visibility of charged higgs boson at a linear collider, significance of the signal is studied for charged Higgs mass distributions.
+Signal to background ratio, total efficiency and signal significance is calculated for integrated luminosity 100 500 fb$^{-1}$ 1000 and 5000 and results is presented in Table ~ \ref{tab:10z} .
 Although in this study the detector effects are not included however this process can be used as a discovery channel for charged Higgs boson at CLIC.
-The Figure~\ref{fig:13} shows the bin wise filling of charged scalar Higgs mass values of all signal events and total background events at $100 fb^{-1}$, $500 fb^{-1}$,$ 1000 fb^{-1}$ and $ 5000fb^{-1} $
+The Figure~\ref{fig:13} shows the bin wise filling of charged scalar Higgs mass values of all signal events and total background events at $100 fb^{-1}$, $500 fb^{-1}$.

-The bin size taken $10 $GeV.
 It can be seen that the signals are dominated over background events throughout the charged Higgs mass range.
+Table~\ref{tab:10z} shows the signal significance values at each benchmark point, at integrated luminosities of $100 fb^{-1}$, $500 fb^{-1}$,$1000 fb^{-1}$ and $5000 fb^{-1}$.

-Figure~\ref{fig:14} shows the signal significance values against each benchmark point at integrated luminosities, $100 fb^{-1}$, $500 fb^{-1}$,$1000 fb^{-1}$ and $5000 fb^{-1}$.
-Figure~\ref{fig:15} represents the signal significance of the deviations from Standard Model predictions in the considered bosonic decay channel as a function of twice of the charged Higgs mass at 1.5 TeV.
+Figure~\ref{fig:14} shows the signal significance, against each benchmark point at integrated luminosities, $100 fb^{-1}$, $500 fb^{-1}$,$1000 fb^{-1}$ and $5000 fb^{-1}$.
+Figure~\ref{fig:15} represents the signal significance deviations from Standard Model predictions in the considered bosonic decay channel as a function of twice of the charged Higgs mass.
 The production of higher charged Higgs masses causes a reduction in the cross section which ultimately reduces the signal events at a specific value of integrated luminosity.